-1. Bundle the neck cables to one side (as shown).Supporting the base, remove the two black screws (circled below) that connect the neck to the base assembly.
+- 1. Note: To make sure the computer is oriented correctly before taking the unit apart any further, the speaker should be on the left and the blind mate connector on the right, and the two black screws should be in these locations (shown below). - 2.
+Bundle the neck cables to one side (as shown).
+Supporting the base, remove the two black screws.
+These screws connect the neck to the base assembly.

-2. Carefully feed the neck cables through the hole in the Faraday cage.
+3. Carefully feed the neck cables through the hole in the Faraday cage.
 Important: The Faraday cage is very heavy and has sharp edges; handle with care.

-3. Pull the outer shell (with Faraday attached) away from the neck.
-Note: There is no need to remove the outer shell from the Faraday unless you are replacing the outer shell.
+4. Pull the outer shell (with Faraday attached) away from the neck.
+Note: There is no need to remove the outer shell from the Faraday unless you are replacing a scratched or damaged outer shell.
 If you are removing the shell from the Faraday cage, go on to the next step.

-4. Note: Perform this step only if you are replacing the outer shell.
+5. Note: Perform this step only if you are replacing the outer shell.
 Remove the three screws in the base of the Faraday cage to separate the shell from the Faraday cage.